 Alimos Marina is one of the marinas in the Athens area, not the only one, and is located southeast of the city, at the suburb of Alimos, precisely.
 Near here was once the old Athens airport, and the port was the preferred base for most of the charter companies in the area; now that the airport has been moved, the companies have largely followed, leaving more berths free for boaters.
 The other bonus is, of course, that there are far fewer planes passing over the heads of those who moor here.

-Approaching Alimos Marina therefore requires some care. for the reasons mentioned above, not so much because of special difficulties or dangers; however, the advice is to contact the port in good time via VHF and be guided.
-The entrance to the ports is marked by lights.
-Winds here generally blow from the north and can also be relatively strong (6 beaufort scale).
+for the reasons mentioned above, not so much because of special difficulties or dangers; however, the advice is to contact the port in good time via VHF and be guided.

 Access is possible 24 hours a day.

-Inland, a thousand berths are available, all equipped with mooring lines (no anchor, then) and piuttoato well sheltered.
 Berths at the concrete docks are almost all well accessible from land by car, convenient for any loading and unloading.

 The maximum depth in ports is 6.5 meters and boats up to 40 meters in length can be moored.

 On the services front, it can be said that the Alimos marina suffers somewhat from the recent abandonment by many charter companies.
 The services offered are just the essentials: electricity (not at all berths), water, toilets and showers, and a fueling station.
-But there is a but: the service block is only one and serves the entire harbor and beyond, as it is also accessible from the outside; the hot water in the showers seems to run out in no time, and taking a hot shower is a bit of a mirage.
+But there is a but: the service block is only one and serves the entire Ports and beyond, as it is also accessible from the outside; the hot water in the showers seems to run out in no time, and taking a hot shower is a bit of a mirage.

 Added to this is the “problem” of stray dogs: there are many of them, some permanent as they are fed by port staff, and moving around on foot can sometimes create some problems.
 There have been reported cases of attacks in recent years, so even though they usually ignore people, it is best to be careful.